ChaserSystems/terraform-aws-discriminat-eni/README.md

 ec2:AssociateAddress
 ```

 An EC2 VPC Endpoint is needed for this mechanism to work though – since making the association needs access to the EC2 API.
-In the [aws_vpc example](examples/aws_vpc/), this is demonstrated by deploying the endpoint alongwith with the VPC.
+In the [aws_vpc example](examples/aws_vpc/), this is demonstrated by deploying the endpoint along with the VPC.

 It is always possible to not choose this mechanism and have a Public IP associated with the network interfaces of the discrimiNAT right from the onset.
 This also used to be the case before v2.4 of the discrimiNAT.